fec9-wendys/Project-Atelier/README.md

 ```

+2. Create a copy of `example.axiosConfig.js` inside the src folder, rename it to `config.js` and add the required API keys.

-Next you should run the build and start command into two separate terminals.
+3. Next you should run the build and start command into two separate terminals to build the client-side content and initialize webpack.

 ```js